 - Deep venous thrombosis (DVT)

-Progesterone is often labeled as a female hormone; however, men need progesterone as a precursor to testosterone.
-Men's adrenal glands and testes also make progesterone.
+Progesterone is known as a female hormone, but males need progesterone to produce testosterone.
+The adrenal glands and testes in males produce progesterone.

-The levels of progesterone in males are similar to those of women in the follicular phase of the menstrual cycle, when the egg follicle on an ovary is preparing to release an egg.
+Progesterone levels in males are similar to those of females in the follicular phase of the menstrual cycle, when the egg follicle on an ovary is preparing to release an egg.

 - Low libido